 Abstract: We investigate the effect of industrial policy uncertainty caused by changes in China’s Five Year Plan (FYP) on investments by Chinese firms.
 We find systematic decreases in investments in the year prior to a new FYP for a large sample of listed firms in the 1998-2012 period.
 The drop in investments is stronger for firms with higher investment irreversibility and in industries sensitive to policy changes.
 These findings are consistent with the hypothesis that industrial policy uncertainty generated by the periodical amendments of the FYP dampens investment.
 We also find that local government intervention reduces the negative effect of industry policy uncertainty on investments.
 In provinces with a strong local government, state owned enterprises do not reduce investments in the FYP change period, while private firms do decrease their investments.

-Some older papers, which for various reasons were never published but which I think are interesting anyway:
+Older papers, which for various reasons were never published but which I think are interesting anyway:

 Business Elites, Political Connections, and Economic Entrenchment: Evidence from Belgium 1858-1909 (latest version: 2009), co-authored with Livia Ghita (University of Antwerp) and Ludo Cuyvers (University of Antwerp) – FULL PAPER HERE